kwartile/connected-component/README.md

 ```
 We call the Large Star and Small Star alternatively till the sum of the ```totalConnectivityChangeCount``` becomes zero.
 The outputs are RDD of nodePairs, a flag to indicate whether the algorithm converged within the given number of iterations, and count of iterations it took the algorithm to converge.
 In our experiments with various datasets, we observed that the algorithm was able to converge within 5 iterations.

 The second element of the resultant nodePair is the minimum node in the connected component.
-To get all the nodes in a components, you will need to run reduce operation with first element as the key.
+To get all the nodes in a components, you will need to run reduce operation with second element as the key.
 For example, to get all the connected components, you may use the following:
 ```
-val (cc, didConverge, iterCount) = ConnectedComponent.run(sc, cliques, maxIterCount)
-If (didConverge) {
+val (cc, didConverge, iterCount) = ConnectedComponent.run(sc, cliques, maxIterCount) If (didConverge) {
 	val allComponents = cc.map(x => {
    		val minNode = x._2
 		val otherNode = x._1
 		(minNode, List(otherNode))
 	}).reduceByKey((a, b) => b ::: a)
-}.
+}
 ```

 ---